WooMinecraft/WooMinecraft/README.md

 Please Contribute
 -------------

 I encourage all of you to fork the repo and make pull requests to the development branch.
 I would like this to become the best open source project minecraft donation system out there.

-To be clear, my Java is not what it should be, I'm sure there are others out there who have better ways of doing what is intended.
-Not to mention that there are other fellow WordPress geeks who have awesome ideas as well.
 Let's make this the best plugin ever, I believe we can do it.

 > All users who make a pull request will receive credit either on this README, or in the future wiki.
 Which I'm working on almost weekly.